lupyuen/lupyuen.github.io/src/lte.md

 [(__DI__ is Digital Input)](https://lupyuen.github.io/articles/lte#io-parameters-definition)

--   PWRKEY should be pulled down at least 500 ms, then pulled up
+-   __PWRKEY__ should be pulled down at least 500 ms, then pulled up

     [(EG25-G Hardware Design, Page 41)](https://wiki.pine64.org/images/2/20/Quectel_EG25-G_Hardware_Design_V1.4.pdf)

--   "Make sure that VBAT is stable before pulling down PWRKEY pin.
+-   "Make sure that __VBAT is stable__ before pulling down PWRKEY pin.
 It is recommended that the time between powering up VBAT and pulling down PWRKEY pin is no less than 30 ms."

     [(EG25-G Hardware Design, Page 41)](https://wiki.pine64.org/images/2/20/Quectel_EG25-G_Hardware_Design_V1.4.pdf)

--   "The RESET_N pin can be used to reset the module.
+-   "__RESET_N__ pin can be used to reset the module.
 The module can be reset by driving RESET_N to a low level voltage for 150–460 ms"

     [(EG25-G Hardware Design, Page 42)](https://wiki.pine64.org/images/2/20/Quectel_EG25-G_Hardware_Design_V1.4.pdf)

--   Note that PWRKEY and RESET_N are __High-Low Inverted__ when accessed through PinePhone's GPIO Pins
+-   Note: __PWRKEY and RESET_N__ are __High-Low Inverted__ when accessed through PinePhone's GPIO Pins

     (High becomes Low and vice versa)